Lake Champlain: Modern history

 In the early 19th century, the construction of the Champlain Canal connected Lake Champlain to the Hudson River system, allowing north–south commerce by water from New York City to Montreal and Atlantic Canada.

 In 1909, 65,000 people celebrated the 300th anniversary of the French discovery of the lake.
 Attending dignitaries included President William Howard Taft, along with representatives from France, Canada and the United Kingdom.

-In 1929, then-New York Governor Franklin Roosevelt and Vermont Governor John Weeks dedicated the first bridge to span the lake, built from Crown Point to Chimney Point.
+In 1929, New York Governor Franklin Roosevelt and Vermont Governor John Weeks dedicated the first bridge to span the lake, built from Crown Point to Chimney Point.
 This bridge lasted until December 2009.
 Severe deterioration was found, and the bridge was demolished and replaced with the Lake Champlain Bridge, which opened in November 2011.
 On February 19, 1932, boats were able to sail on Lake Champlain.
 It was the first time that the lake was known to be free of ice during the winter at that time.

 Lake Champlain briefly became the nation's sixth Great Lake on March 6, 1998, when President Clinton signed Senate Bill 927.
 This bill, which was led by U.S. Senator Patrick Leahy of Vermont and reauthorized the National Sea Grant Program, contained a line declaring Lake Champlain to be a Great Lake.
 This status enabled its neighboring states to apply for additional federal research and education funds allocated to these national resources.
 However, following a small uproar, the Great Lake status was rescinded on March 24 (although New York and Vermont universities continue to receive funds to monitor and study the lake).

 "Champ", Lake Champlain monster

 In 1609, Samuel de Champlain wrote that he saw a lake monster 5 ft long, as thick as a man's thigh, with silver-gray scales a dagger could not penetrate.
 The alleged monster had 2.5 foot jaws with sharp and dangerous teeth.
 Native Americans claimed to have seen similar monsters 8 to 10 ft long.
 This mysterious creature is likely the original Lake Champlain monster.
-The monster has been memorialized in sports teams' names and mascots, e.g., Champ, the mascot of the Vermont Lake Monsters, the state's AAA baseball team.
-Champ is also commonly known as Nessie's American cousin due to similarities between the two cryptids.
+The monster has been memorialized in sports teams' names and mascots, e.g., Champ, the mascot of the Vermont Lake Monsters, the state's collegiate summer baseball team.
+Champ is also commonly known as the cousin of the Loch Ness Monster due to similarities between the two cryptids.
 A Vermont Historical Society publication recounts the story and offers possible explanations for accounts of the so-called monster: "floating logs, schools of large sturgeon diving in a row, or flocks of blackbirds flying close to the water".
-In 2022, it was reported that a feature dramatic film, Lucy and the Lake Monster, was in the works about a young orphan girl and her grandfather looking for Champ.
-The film was released in 2024, garnering accolades on the film festival circuit and streaming on Amazon Prime and other outlets.
+The 2024 film Lucy and the Lake Monster garnered accolades on the film festival circuit.